Blog

 Otherwise, the compromised credentials and session cookies found within logs can be further exploited to gain unauthorized access to accounts, or to drain or steal funds from credit cards and crypto wallets.
 Because of its flexibility, the threat actor community considers stealer data to be of high value—due to its ability to be easily monetized or used as an access vector.

-Stay ahead of emerging threats with Flashpoint
+Stay ahead of Emerging Threats with Flashpoint

 The current rise of information-stealing malware is a stark reminder of constantly evolving digital threats.
 While the motivations behind its use is almost always rooted in financial gain, stealers are continually adapting while being more accessible and easier to use.
 If unprepared, security teams could face a deluge of cyberattacks that could potentially lead to a costly data breach.
 To stay ahead of threat actors, you need best-in-class threat intelligence.
 Contact us for a demo and see how better data empowers better risk decisions.